Top 25 roundup: Seton Hall upsets No. 9 Kentucky in overtime

 Marquette 74, No. 12 Wisconsin 69 (OT)

-Markus Howard scored 27 points, including five in overtime, as the Golden Eagles extended their winning streak to five games with an upset of the Badgers at Milwaukee, Wis., in the 125th meeting between the in-state rivals.
+Markus Howard scored 27 points, including five in overtime, as the Golden Eagles extended their winning streak to five games with an upset of the Badgers at Milwaukee in the 125th meeting between the in-state rivals.

 Freshman forward Joey Hauser scored 15 points, and junior forward Sam Hauser added 13 points and 14 rebounds as the Golden Eagles (8-2) became the first team in the rivalry to win at home in the past five tries.
 Marquette beat Wisconsin at home for the first time since 2012.